aramich100/COMP472_A1/README.md

 # Instructions

-  For this assignment, we used Python along with the scikit-learn machine learning framework to experiment with two different machine learning algorithms.
+  For this assignment, we used Python along with the Scikit-learn machine learning framework to experiment with two different machine learning algorithms.
 We used a provided sentiment data set.
 The focus of this assignment was to gain experience on experimentations and analysis.
 See http://scikit-learn.org/stable/ for official documentation.

   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Scikit_learn_logo_small.svg/1200px-Scikit_learn_logo_small.svg.png" width="400" height="200">